AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 members = ["packages/*", "contracts/*", "interface"]
 ```

 Inside this `interface` crate, we advise to integrate all your contracts 1 by 1 in separate files.
-Here is the structure of the `cw-plus` integration for reference :
+Here is the structure of the `cw-plus` integration for reference:

 ```path
 interface (interface collection)